TashSmith/SOMS_Eddies/README.md

 Data Availability: <br>
 https://doi.org/10.5281/zenodo.8211597 <br>
-Data used in this study is generated from BIOPERIANT12-CNCLNG01
+Data used in this study is generated from regional Southern Ocean model BIOPERIANT12-CNCLNG01 using NEMO PISCES.